intenthq/blog/_posts/2016-01-05-6-tips-succeed-coding-interviews.md

 Also, we promise you we are not monsters and won't bite you (well, at least most of us).

 ## Don't be shy, ask questions!
 Sometimes you may feel that asking a question will make you look [insert-negative-adjective-here] in front of the interviewers.
 This is not true[^stupid-question], asking questions will make you look, well, just like somebody who is not afraid to ask questions.
-Also, asking the right questions can help you a lot to solve the kata and, who knows, maybe it will make you look [insert-positive-adjective-here] in front of your audience[^questions].
+Also, asking the right questions can be a great help in solving the kata and, who knows, maybe it will make you look [insert-positive-adjective-here] in front of your audience[^questions].

 ## Explain what you are doing
-Sometimes your coding will be self explanatory, but there will be other moments when you will be just thinking about how to approach a problem, or trying to remember what was the name of that method so useful.
+Sometimes your coding will be self explanatory, but there will be other moments when you will just be thinking about how to approach a problem, or trying to remember what the name of that really useful method was.

 Try to explain what you are doing and thinking as much as you can.
 It's really useful for us to understand what's going on in your head and to know why you are doing X and not Y. Not only this, we may be able to help you telling you the name of that method you forgot!